Experienced Elder Abuse & Neglect Attorney

 Nursing Home Abuse – See Nursing Home Abuse Section

-Occurs when employees and managers of nursing homes fail to live up to required standards of care.
+This occurs when employees and managers of nursing homes fail to live up to the required standards of care.
 Contact us if you suspect that an elderly person is being abused or neglected.
 See Nursing Home Abuse.

 Sexual Elder Abuse

 Elder neglect occurs when a caregiver or responsible party refuses to provide life necessities, such as food, water, or shelter to a vulnerable elder.
 Neglect is one of the most common forms of abuse inflicted on dependent adults.
-Lack of proper hygiene, nutrition, over-medication and even a failure to provide respectful and compassionate care and interaction can lead to health and emotional problems.
-Any such case should be addressed at once with the help of an advocate for elder rights.
+Lack of proper hygiene, nutrition, over-medication, and even a failure to provide respectful and compassionate care and interaction can lead to health and emotional problems.
+Any such case should be addressed at once with the help of a Pasadena elder abuse attorney.

 Lack of Proper Care

-Malnutrition.
-Can lead to various health concerns, including: weakened immune system, which increases the risk of infections; muscle weakness, which can lead to falls and fractures; and poor wound healing.
+- Malnutrition – Can lead to various health concerns, including a weakened immune system, which increases the risk of infections; muscle weakness, which can lead to falls and fractures; and poor wound healing.

-Infection (Sepsis).
-Occurs when chemicals trigger inflammation throughout the body after being released to fight an infection.
+- Infection (Sepsis) – This occurs when chemicals trigger inflammation throughout the body after being released to fight infection.
 The inflammation can damage critical organs, even resulting in organ failure.

-Bedsores.
-Injuries to skin and underlying tissues that can lead to amputations and even death.
+- Bedsores – Injuries to the skin and underlying tissues that can lead to amputations and even death.

 Assisted Living Facilities (ALF) Abuse